Clarkky1/AlimaStartupWeb/README.md

 ## Acknowledgments

-- UI components inspired by shadcn/ui
+- UI components built with Radix UI primitives
 - Icons from Lucide Icons
-- SVG illustrations from various open-source libraries
+- Form validation with Zod and React Hook Form